sjd78/kai-ide-user-stories/story/configure_analysis.md

   - Command Palette
     - Select analysis configuration
+    - Create/Edit analysis configurations

-  - After initial install / start of the extensions, an analysis configuration must be selected before any issues can be discovered
+  - After initial install / start of the extensions, an analysis configuration must be selected before any issues can be discovered and presented
+    - Status indicator should show "Configuration required" as necessary
+    - Custom views should show "Configuration required" as necessary

 ## Considerations

 [^1]: Comparing to Konveyor HUB and UI, we can emulate the [hub target entities](https://github.com/konveyor/tackle2-hub/blob/6b050e7be9e651f12e9c64b2b685a856f8e1e970/api/target.go#L237-L247) and provide an experience similar to what is asked for in the [target platforms](https://github.com/konveyor/enhancements/tree/master/enhancements/archetype-target-platforms) enhancement.

-[^2]: See the Konveyor [target platforms](https://github.com/konveyor/enhancements/tree/master/enhancements/archetype-target-platforms) enhancement.